LawsonOliveira/EI_Algo_gen/README.md

     - MCTS : this file contains our main class used by the other classes, it makes the link between the main functions
     - Node : this file contains our class that defines the nodes of the tree

+- Algo_MCTS : this file contains the function test

 ###########################################################################################################

 # Our strong points